Collaborating and developing a joint project: an exchange encounter between Swiss and Indian classes inspires upper

 All upper secondary school classes (baccalaureate grammar schools, schools providing general education, specialist vocational schools) are eligible to take part.

 Teachers and principals from Swiss baccalaureate grammar schools, schools providing general education and specialist vocational schools and Indian secondary and upper secondary schools.

-Swiss and Indian schools apply by means of a electonic form and cover letter.
+Swiss schools apply by means of a electonic form and cover letter.
 They show what they can bring to a partnership, how they would like to make use of a partnership and are able to integrate one into everyday school life.

-Once the deadline for submitting applications has expired, Movetia selects and matches the participating schools.
-The Swiss and Indian classes are then asked to work together on the description of a common project and to submit it to Movetia.
+Once the deadline for submitting applications has expired, Movetia selects the participating schools and contact potential Indian partner schools.
+Once the matching process is done, the Swiss and Indian classes are asked to work together on the description of a common project and to submit it to Movetia.
 For a process overview, see the Programme Timeline.

 Flat-rate contributions are arranged to fund projects.
+If you work for an Indian school and are interested in participating, please contact us at email@example.com.
 Application deadline: 31st January

 Movetia advises the teachers on organising their project, on negotiating with the embassies/consulates regarding the issuing of visas, and on finding a suitable partner school.
 A kick-off event for Swiss and Indian teachers on joint project development is organised in March.